 Have no fear during your consultation.
 This is a time to speak, to be heard, to learn, and to develop a trusting relationship.
 Questions can be answered, and fears allayed.
 And while Dr. Weintraub is at the cutting edge of his field in terms of technique and medical developments, you will find his office environment to be comforting, personable, and inviting.
 He and his New York staff truly care about each and every patient, and take great pride in making themselves available to help with every step of the process.

 How Male Rhinoplasty is Performed

 Safety comes first.
 Plastic surgery is surgery, and should therefore be taken seriously.

-Dr. Weintraub prefers his Rhinoplasty patients to be in a comfortable state of twilight sleep, where the patient is unarousable and is awakened only after the procedure is over.
-Due to advancements in anesthesia and new medications possessing a shorter half-life, no longer do Rhinoplasty patients have to contend with nausea, vomiting or grogginess; rather, the emergence from anesthesia is crisp and clear.
+Dr. Weintraub prefers his male rhinoplasty patients to be in a comfortable state of twilight sleep, where the patient is unarousable and is awakened only after the procedure is over.
+Due to advancements in anesthesia and new medications possessing a shorter half-life, no longer do rhinoplasty patients have to contend with nausea, vomiting or grogginess; rather, the emergence from anesthesia is crisp and clear.

 Dr. Weintraub insists on the most sterile conditions in his New York City operating room, with board-certified anesthesiologists and state-of-the-art monitoring equipment commensurate with the highest hospital standards.
 The only person performing the surgery is Dr. Weintraub himself.
 Every intraoperative maneuver is executed with precision and care, and all wounds are sewn in multiple layers by his own hand.